gem5/website/_pages/documentation/learning_gem5/part2/part2_5_memoryobject.md

 in the `MemSidePort`, we can implement a `sendPacket` function in the `CPUSidePort` to send the responses to the CPU side.
-This function calls `sendTimingResp` which will in turn call `recvTimingResp` on the peer master port.
+This function calls `sendTimingResp` which will in turn call `recvTimingResp` on the peer request port.
 If this call fails and the peer port is currently blocked, then we store the packet to be sent later.

 ```cpp